Cigarette Smoking Facts

 Here are three of the more well known non-carcinogenic chemicals:

-Carbon Monoxide (CO): Carbon monoxide is a poisonous, colorless, odorless gas, and yes it is produced when you smoke.
-This not only can cause cancer, but CO actually binds with your hemoglobin, which will then turn into COHb.
-COHb causes your hemoglobin to not be able to absorb oxygen, which limits the oxygen to your brain and other tissues.
-By limiting oxygen to your tissues it causes them to repair more slowly and become less capable of fighting off disease and illness.
-If you question whether this really effects us, it is most likely CO that causes premature aging in smokers.
+Carbon Monoxide (CO): Carbon monoxide is a poisonous, colorless, odorless gas, and yes, it is produced when you smoke, which not only can cause cancer, but CO binds with your hemoglobin, which will then turn into COHb.
+COHb causes your hemoglobin not to be able to absorb oxygen, which limits the oxygen to your brain and other tissues.
+By restricting oxygen to your tissues, it causes them to repair more slowly and become less capable of fighting off disease and illness.
+If you question whether this effects us, it is most likely CO that causes premature aging in smokers.

-Hydrogen Cyanide: Hydrogen cyanide is infamously used in Zyklon B, a well-known substance used for mass genocide during World War II.
+Hydrogen Cyanide: Zyklon B infamously uses hydrogen cyanide, a well-known substance used for mass genocide during World War II.
 Fortunately, most non-smokers are rarely exposed to this chemical.
-Those who smoke are continually ingesting this deadly poison, which in larger amounts can cause instant death.
+Those who smoke are continually ingesting this deadly poison; more significant amounts can cause instant death.

-Nicotine: Nicotine probably has the worst rap, since it is addictive, but it is actually not a carcinogen!
+Nicotine: Nicotine probably has the worst rap, since it is addictive, but it is not a carcinogen!
 That does not mean it is harmless.
 It is toxic.
-Older people are unlikely to get nicotine poisoning, but if a young child were to accidentally chew on a piece of nicotine gum, they could end up being rushed to the hospital with a very severe case of poisoning that could take their life.
+Older people are unlikely to get nicotine poisoning.
+Still, if a young child were to chew on a piece of nicotine gum accidentally, they could end up being rushed to the hospital with a very severe case of poisoning that could take their life.